edtechjessy/daily-reading-log/README.md

 ### 2. *JavaScript for Star Ratings*
    - *What was added:* A script to toggle the "filled" state of stars based on the user’s selection.
    - *Why:* To make the rating system visually interactive and user-friendly.
+This creates a visually engaging way for users to rate their books

 ### 3. *Improved Accessibility*
    - *What was added:* ARIA attributes (aria-label) for the feelings selector radio buttons and keyboard support for the star ratings.
    - *Why:* To ensure the form is accessible for all users, including those using screen readers.

-### 4. *Enhanced Styling*
-   - *What was added:* Hover and focus states for buttons, radio inputs, and stars; better padding and alignment for elements.
-   - *Why:* To provide a polished, professional design that improves user experience.
+### 4. *Users can choose from a list of emotions* (e.g., Angry, Happy, Excited)
+    - Hover and selection effects are applied to make the interaction more intuitive.

 ## Future Improvements